hacksu/How-To-Python/README.md

 mouse = "Logitech G502 HERO SE"
 ```

-If you put some text in quotation marks, you create a string, which is a type of data that you can have in a program.
+If you put some text in quotation marks, you create a string, which is text-based data that you can have in a program.
 The quotation marks mean, "this text is here purely to be used as data; it does not contain commands or instructions or stuff the program needs to do."
 Equals signs assign data to variable names.
 You probably get the idea.
 Now, I want to change the print statement.
 Instead of printing out Hello, World, I want to print the name of my mouse.
 I can do that without retyping the mouse's name by using the variable like this:

 ```python
 print(mouse)